ultralytics/ultralytics/docs/en/tasks/obb.md

 See full `export` details in the [Export](../modes/export.md) page.

 ## FAQ

-### What are Oriented Bounding Boxes (OBB) in object detection?
+### What are Oriented Bounding Boxes (OBBs) in YOLOv8?

-Oriented Bounding Boxes (OBB) take object detection a step further by introducing an extra angle to precisely locate objects within an image.
-Unlike traditional bounding boxes, which align along the image axes, OBBs can rotate to match the orientation of objects, providing higher precision.
-OBBs are particularly useful for applications where the orientation of detected objects is critical, such as aerial imagery or OCR.
+Oriented Bounding Boxes (OBBs) provide rotated bounding boxes that more accurately enclose objects in images compared to standard bounding boxes.
+This is crucial for applications requiring precise object localization, such as aerial or satellite imagery analysis.
+YOLOv8 OBB models use the `-obb` suffix and come pretrained on datasets like [DOTAv1](https://github.com/ultralytics/ultralytics/blob/main/ultralytics/cfg/datasets/DOTAv1.yaml).

-### How do I train a YOLOv8 Oriented Bounding Box (OBB) model?
+### How can I train a YOLOv8 OBB model?

-Training a YOLOv8 OBB model is straightforward with Ultralytics.
-You can train YOLOv8n-obb on the `dota8.yaml` dataset for 100 epochs by using either Python or CLI.
-Here is a Python example:
+To train a YOLOv8 OBB model, use either the CLI or Python interface.
+For example, to train the `yolov8n-obb` model on the `dota8.yaml` dataset for 100 epochs:

+**Python**
 ```python
 from ultralytics import YOLO